 The CD/DVD drive was working a week ago right?
 But all of a sudden it just stops.
 Chances are good, that you may have installed a program, application, update, driver, etc., that messed with the CD/DVD drive driver.

 To troubleshoot this, try doing a system restore.
 A system restore will uninstall several files and changes to your computer that were made within a certain time frame.
-If you have just recently upgraded your operating system, this often times cause some device drivers incompatibilities.
+If you have just recently upgraded your operating system, this often times can cause some device driver incompatibilities.

-Another thing that you can try, is uninstalling the driver for your CD/DVD drive, and reinstalling it.
+Another thing that you can try is uninstalling the driver for your CD/DVD drive and reinstalling it.
 To do this, you will need to make sure that you have a backup of your driver.
-You should be able to download it from your CD/DVD drive manufacturer’s website.
+You should be able to download it from the CD/DVD drive manufacturer’s website.

 Method 3 – Force Eject

-Next, you can try to to force eject the CD/DVD tray to open.
+Next, you can try to to force eject the CD/DVD tray.
 Not all drives and burners have this feature.
 To check to see if yours does, look near the face of the CD/DVD drive and you should see a small hole.

 Use a toothpick, bent paperclip, or needle to push the button.
 This may or may not pop open the drive.
 Many people have reported that this does not work.
 But some have reported that it does.
 May the force eject be with you.